RumAndOrc/PathOptimisation/README.md

 ### Usage
 * Middle mouse button to create a new node, or delete an existing one
-* left click and drag to create a leg between two nodes
+* left click and drag to
+  * create a leg between two nodes, or
+  * move a node
-* left click to move a node
+* right click to clear the legs from a node

 ## Optimiser